mstamos/microreact/README.md

 # Meteor + React + FlowRouter + ES6 + Tests = Microreact

 I wanted to learn React with Meteor by building something.
-So I decide to rebuild [Microscope] (https://github.com/DiscoverMeteor/Microscope), the app with which I learned Meteor.
+So I decided to rebuild [Microscope] (https://github.com/DiscoverMeteor/Microscope), the app with which I learned Meteor.
-[Microscope] (https://github.com/DiscoverMeteor/Microscope) is an app which someone can build it by reading the [Discover Meteor Book] (http://www.discovermeteor.com).
+[Microscope] (https://github.com/DiscoverMeteor/Microscope) is an app that someone can build by reading the [Discover Meteor Book] (http://www.discovermeteor.com).
 In this version I rebuilt the app until chapter 10-5 and you can find a dome [here](http://microreact.meteor.com).
 You can find a dome at [Microreact](http://microreact.meteor.com/).

 Except from integrating React and Meteor I wanted to learn how to write tests for my applications.
 So in this repo you will find 60 tests, 13 unit tests, 6 integration and 41 end-to-end.